Speech to Text

 all online systems have limitations.
 Apple’s system only allows audio data of one minute maximum duration.
 Google’s system is only free of charge for small amounts of audio data, regular use and/or larger audio files can result in significant costs.

 the translation takes time, there are noticeable delays.
-Depending on the system, the recognition is faster than in real time, but not by orders of magnitude: A ten-minute recording, for example, usually takes several minutes to recognize
+Depending on the system, the recognition is faster than real-time, but not by orders of magnitude: A ten-minute recording, for example, usually takes several minutes to recognize

 for use in teaching, the legal situation can be difficult: The transmission of voice recordings of third parties to mostly US-American companies is - with good reason - a no-go in terms of data protection.